-Generally, the RMD is made based upon the longer of:

-- the participant's remaining life expectancy at the date of death (as odd as that sounds); or - the life expectancy of the designated beneficiary.

-The participant's remaining life expectancy at death is based upon the single life (rather than the joint life with a presumed 10-year-younger beneficiary or, if a longer factor, a joint life expectancy with the participant's spouse), using the participant's age as of his birthday for the year of death [Reg. \$1.401(a)(9)-5, Q&A 5(c)].
+Generally, the RMD is made based upon the participant's remaining life expectancy at the date of death (as odd as that sounds).
+The participant's remaining life expectancy at death is based upon the single life (rather than the joint life with a presumed 10-year-younger beneficiary or, if a longer factor, a joint life expectancy with the participant's spouse), using the participant's age as of his birthday for the year of death [Reg. §1.401(a)(9)-5, Q&A 5(c)].